-With an effective Google Ads (formerly Google AdWords) strategy, the more you invest, the more leads and sales you get in return.
-Fortunately, there are ways to get a free Google Ads promo code or coupon for ad credits by checking out existing providers, coupon sites, or going to Google directly.
-Find out how to get a free Google Ads promo code worth hundreds in free ad credits to jump-start your online advertising strategy.
+With an effective Google Ads strategy, the more you invest, the more leads you get in return.
+To help stretch your budget, there are ways to get a free Google Ads promo code or coupon for ad credits through business apps and services, coupon sites, or from Google directly.
+Find out how to get a free Google Ads promo code worth up to $500 in free ad credits to jump-start your online advertising strategy.

 1. Get a Free Google Ads Promo Code From Service Providers

-2. Search Coupon Sites for Google Ads Promo Codes & Coupons
+2. Search Coupon Sites for Google Ads Coupon & Codes

 Coupon aggregate sites can be a good way to find a Google Ads promo code for free or AdWords matching credits.
 One of the best is CouponFollow since, unlike other more well-known Google Ads coupon code sites, its results are directly from Google vs third-party companies.
 If you’re not new to Google Ads, try sites like RetailMeNot and Coupons.com to find promo codes for existing users.

-It’s worth periodically rechecking coupon sites for promo codes.
+It’s worth periodically re-checking coupon sites for promotional codes for Google Ads.
 This is especially helpful if you’re not a new user and can’t take advantage of new-customer-only sign-up promos from existing accounts.
 It’s fairly common for Google Ads promo codes to be available on a short-term basis during holidays and special events, so make it a point to check around the holidays.

 - New and returning user incentives: If you’re new to Google Ads or haven’t advertised in a while, Google will give you $500 in ad credit after you spend $500 to help you get started.
 Check your Google Ads account to see if you have any available ad credits and incentives directly from Google.
 You can also get these codes when setting up your free Google Business Profile (GBP).

-If you are just starting with Google Ads, find out how to set up your account in 10 steps and start advertising on Google to grow your business.
+If you are just starting with Google Ads, find out how to set up your account step by step and start advertising on Google to grow your business.
 Ultimately, you want to maximize your ad spend so that it goes further and sees a higher return on ad spend (ROAS).

-- Add negative keywords to your negative keywords list: Businesses waste a ton of ad campaign spending on irrelevant keywords.
-Avoid this by reviewing the keywords included in searches when your ads were displayed, and adding any irrelevant or low-quality keywords to your negative keywords list.
-This way, your ads won’t be displayed in searches that include these keywords.
+- Identify and exclude negative keywords: Businesses waste a ton of ad campaign spending on keywords that aren’t relevant to buying search intent.
+Avoid this by reviewing the keywords included in searches when your ads were displayed, and then adding any irrelevant or low-quality keywords to your negative keywords list.

 - Use quality landing pages: Getting clicks is great, but getting conversions is even better.
 Don’t waste money on clicks that link to pages that don’t effectively convert.
 Instead, learn how to create landing pages that convert to increase your return on investment (ROI).

-- Optimize ads: To get the highest ROAS, you’ll need to continuously optimize and improve your ads.
-To do this, you’ll need to track your ad data religiously so you know what works and what doesn’t, and what you need to change.
-By fine-tuning your campaigns, you can decrease your cost-per-click (CPC), which helps you get more clicks for your budget and a higher return on your campaigns.
+- Optimize ads: To get the highest ROAS you’ll need to continuously optimize and improve campaigns.
+To do this, track your ad data to see what’s working and what you need to change.
+By fine-tuning your campaigns, you can make them more efficient and decrease your costs.

 - Increase ROI with ad management services: If you’re not a Google Ads expert and don’t have time to learn, outsourcing is a better option.
-Small business advertising agencies with ad management services such as Hibu and Lyfe Marketing have affordable services for improving your campaigns.
+Digital marketing agencies like WebFX and Lyfe Marketing have affordable, proven services for small businesses.

-- Try other paid search platforms: Google Ads isn’t the only paid search platform or the cheapest.
-Consider diversifying and using Microsoft Ads to help your ad spend go further.
+Google Ads isn’t the only paid search platform or the cheapest.
+Consider using Microsoft Ads to help your ad spend go further.
 Like Google Ads, there are ways to get free Microsoft Ads credit—in fact, most web hosts, site builders, and software also offer Microsoft Ads promotional codes for free.

 6 Google Ads Statistics That Show It’s Worth Using

-Still wondering if Google Ads is a viable marketing strategy for your business?
-Numbers don’t lie, and these Google Ads statistics show that it’s a fantastic way to get your business out there in front of prospects in online searches.
+Still wondering if Google Ads is a viable advertising strategy for your small business?
+Numbers don’t lie—these Google Ads statistics show that it’s a fantastic way to get your business in front of prospects in online searches.

 Here are six reasons why Google Ads is a great marketing tool for small businesses:

-- The Google Display Network, or websites, videos, and apps where your ads can appear, numbers more than 2 million.
+- The Google Display Network is made up of over 2 million websites, videos, and apps where your ads can appear.
 That’s a huge amount of potential exposure.